What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Saudi Arabia polarizes expat opinion like few other places.
-While some enjoy living in traditional expat compounds, others struggle to deal with cultural aspects such as gender segregation and the country’s intolerance to alcohol.
-Either way, though, ‘guest workers’, as expat staff are referred to, agree on a couple of things: life in Saudi Arabia is vastly different from anywhere else, and an expat posting can be enormously lucrative.
+While some enjoy living in traditional expat compounds, others struggle to deal with aspects such as gender segregation, human rights issues, and the country’s intolerance to alcohol.
+Either way, though, guest workers, as expat staff are referred to, agree on a couple of things: life in Saudi Arabia is vastly different from anywhere else.
+An expat posting can be enormously lucrative here, but any prospective expat is bound to have plenty of questions.

 So, what is life in Saudi Arabia like?
-This helpful article attempts to answer some of the most commonly asked questions.
+This article will cover the following:

 Like everywhere else, life in Saudi Arabia is what you make of it.
-You can make the effort to integrate by learning Arabic and getting to know the local culture; you will be welcomed warmly, too.
-On the other hand, stay within the expat bubble, and you are likely to miss out on the incredible adventures living away from home can bring.
+You can make the effort to integrate by learning Arabic and getting to know the local Saudi culture; you will be welcomed warmly, too.
+On the other hand, if you stay within the expat bubble, you are likely to miss out on the incredible adventures living away from home can bring.

 For expats moving to Saudi Arabia, a little understanding of its culture can go a long way.
 Two disparate influences shape Saudi society: it is the ancestral home of nomadic, patriarchal tribes and the birthplace of Islam; its King is officially custodian of the religion’s two holiest sites.